 Fix your digestion

-Folks with SIBO often have digestive dysfunction that exists with their SIBO, either as part of the cause or a side effect.
+Folks with SIBO often have digestive dysfunction that exists with their SIBO, either as part of the cause or as a side effect.
 This can include:

 - Low enzyme production